IonTeLOS/bauh/README.md

-**wasf** which is a fork of [bauh](https://github.com/vinifmor/bauh) is a graphical interface for managing your Linux software (packages/applications).
+**wasf** which is a fork of [bauh](https://github.com/vinifmor/bauh). wasf is a graphical interface for managing your Linux software (packages/applications).
 It currently supports the following formats: AppImage, ArchLinux repositories/AUR (when run in ArchLinux), Flatpak, Snap and Web applications.

 Key features
 - A management panel where you can: search, install, uninstall, upgrade, downgrade and launch you applications (and more...)